simpledotorg/simple-server/doc/arch/001-synchronization.md

 ## Consequences

-The computation of records to be sent is currently based on the `updated_on_server_at` field on the server, and the `latest_record_timestamp` in the query parameters.
+The computation of records to be sent is currently based on the `updated_at` field on the server, and the `processed_since` in the query parameters.
 This implies, that if there are multiple records with the same timestamp, the same record will be sent multiple times.
 And if there are as many records with the same timestamp as the batch size, the same response is sent over and over again, effectively breaking the batching mechanism.

 This implies we need sequencing of records on the server.
 We rely on timestamps for this now.
 But we could have a separate sequence, or an